yudinikita/godot-spin-button/README.md

 ## ✨ Features

-- **Modular Structure**

-SpinButton has a modular structure and allows you to use only the necessary modules to make its size even smaller and the code clearer.
+- **Modular Structure**: SpinButton has a modular structure and allows you to use only the necessary modules to make its size even smaller and the code clearer.

-- **Rich API**

-SpinButton comes with a very rich API.
+- **Rich API**: SpinButton comes with a very rich API.
 It allows creating your own pagination, navigation buttons, effects and many more.

-- **Full Navigation Control**

-SpinButton comes with all required built-in navigation elements, such as Pagination, Navigation arrows, Popup and Title with description.
+- **Full Navigation Control**: SpinButton comes with all required built-in navigation elements, such as Pagination, Navigation arrows, Popup and Title with description.

-- **Loop mode**

-SpinButton has an option to loop through the options.
+- **Loop mode**: SpinButton has an option to loop through the options.

-- **Popup**

-SpinButton comes with a popup that opens when clicked, just like OptionButton.
+- **Popup**: SpinButton comes with a popup that opens when clicked, just like OptionButton.

-- **Manipulation**

-SpinButton has the ability to manipulate data using methods such as Append, Prepend, Add, Remove and Remove All.
+- **Manipulation**: SpinButton has the ability to manipulate data using methods such as Append, Prepend, Add, Remove and Remove All.

-- **Title & Description**

-SpinButton comes with a title and description that can be displayed by events such as: hover, focus, always or never.
+- **Title & Description**: SpinButton comes with a title and description that can be displayed by events such as: hover, focus, always or never.

-- **Keyboard control**

-- **Mousewheel control**

-- **Navigation**

-- **Icons**
+- **Keyboard control**: SpinButton allows you to control a value using the keyboard by triggering the specified event.

+- **Mousewheel control**: SpinButton allows you to control the value with the mouse wheel.

+- **Navigation**: SpinButton has "Previous" and "Next" buttons that allow you to change values.

+- **Icons**: SpinButton comes with icons on the left and right that can display additional information

 - **And many more...**